Keats/tera/README.md

 #### number
 Returns true if the given variable is a number.

+#### divisibleby
+Returns true if the given expression is divisible by the arg given.

 ### Filters
 Variables can be modified by filters before being rendered.
 Filters are separated from the variable by a pipe symbol (`|`) and may have named arguments in parentheses.